Welcome to October!

-- Avoid salads, smoothies, cold foods and beverages, crackers, chips, salsa.
+- Avoid salads, smoothies, cold foods and beverages, crackers, chips, and salsa.

 1. Eat More Seeds

 Add more seeds to your diet in October.
-Seeds are a great way to deliver the higher-fat, higher-protein, plant-based nutrients we need.
-Seeds are easy to digest, and since your digestive strength is just now starting to amp up for the cold weather that starts creeping in this month, focus on just the seeds and add the nuts in during November and throughout the winter.
+Seeds are a great way to deliver higher-fat, higher-protein, plant-based nutrients we need.
+Seeds are easy to digest, and since your digestive strength is just now starting to amp up for cold weather that starts creeping in this month, focus on just seeds and add nuts in during November and throughout winter.

-To get started this month, start having 1 tablespoon of ground flax and chia seeds each day.
+To get started this month, start having 1 Tbsp ground flax and chia seeds each day.
 Add sunflower and pumpkin seeds to your salads and veggies whenever possible.

-Try to drink 1/2 of your ideal body weight in ounces of water per day.
-This time of year, the accumulated heat will dehydrate us.
-As the brain often perceives thirst as hunger, we start eating.
+Try to drink 1/2 your ideal body weight in ounces of water per day.
+This time of year, accumulated heat will dehydrate us.
+As the brain often perceives thirst as hunger, we may be eating unnecessarily.

 Strengthening your digestion now will help you digest and process heavier foods this fall and winter.
 Try 1 capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
-This will help to boost your digestive strength before your meals.
+This will help boost digestive strength.

 6. Try an Ayurvedic Detox

-When we adjust our diet and lifestyle to match the season, health-promoting digestive microbes dramatically change.
-October is a transitional month that lies between summer and winter.
-On the warmer days of October, eat more foods off of the Summer Grocery List.
-On the colder, greyer days, eat more foods off of the Winter Grocery List.
-Stay tuned to the climate changes in your area and adjust accordingly, day by day.
-Experiment with the flavors and enjoy!
+When we adjust diet and lifestyle to match the season, health-promoting digestive microbes dramatically change.
+October is a transitional month between summer and winter.
+On warmer days of October, eat more foods off the Summer Grocery List.
+On colder, greyer days, eat more foods off the Winter Grocery List.
+Stay tuned to climate changes in your area and adjust accordingly.
+Experiment with flavors and enjoy!

-7 Easy Hack to Curb Winter Weight Gain: As summer winds down, a common question from many of my patients is, “How do I avoid those extra pounds every fall and winter?”
-Our ancestors seemed to have a different perspective… Each fall, they would greatly increase their fruit, grain, nut and seed intake.
-This intake of excess calories would accomplish winter insulation and energy storage – as the famine of winter was just around the corner.
+7 Easy Hacks to Curb Winter Weight Gain: As summer winds down, a common question from many of my patients is, “How do I avoid those extra pounds every fall and winter?”
+Our ancestors seemed to have a different perspective . . . each fall, they would greatly increase fruit, grain, nut, and seed intake.
+Excess calories would accomplish winter insulation and energy storage as the famine of winter was just around the corner.
 Hacking this tendency in modern days is important for a few reasons.

-How & When to Alkalize: With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.
+How + When to Alkalize: With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.
 In nature, as summer transitions into winter, every living creature is making a life-changing transformation in preparation.
-Birds and butterflies fly thousands of miles, whales cross oceans and leaves spectacularly fall off trees.
-So, what do humans do?
-Most of us just pull out the sweaters, coats and scarfs, and eat the same foods we have been eating year-round for years.
+Birds and butterflies fly thousands of miles, whales cross oceans, and leaves spectacularly fall off trees.
+What do humans do?
+Most of us just pull out the sweaters, coats, and scarfs and eat the same foods we’ve been eating year-round for years.
 But if we look closely at nature’s harvest, it’s obvious that our diet was intended to dramatically change during this time of year.